gyg128/Privilege-Centric-Model/README.md

 * The type error of no.1 will lead to an abort error.

-* "P2N_switch()" in the table represents a series of sequentially executed sub-operations (cf. last on page 5).
+* "P2N_switch()" in the table represents a series of sequentially executed sub-operations (cf. Section 5).

 ### Table 4 (Attack scenarios)